AndrewRadev/vimrunner/README.md

 trick, this could be used to do integration testing on vimscript.

-The `vimrunner` executable opens up an irb session with `$vim` set to a running `gvim` instance.
+The `vimrunner` executable opens up an irb session with `$vim` set to a running `vim` instance.
 A few things you can try:

 ``` ruby
 $vim.edit 'some_file_name'  # edit a file